-If the patient is not getting pain relief after the first 2 to 4 weeks of chiropractic manipulation, then a good chiropractor will typically consider other alternatives.
+If the patient is not getting pain relief after the first few weeks of chiropractor treatments using spinal manipulation and/or spinal mobilization, a chiropractor will typically consider other alternatives.

-Typical changes that may be made to the chiropractic treatment plan include:
+Common changes that may be made to a chiropractic treatment plan include:

-- Changing the therapeutic/treatment technique for an additional 2 to 4 week trial period, followed by a re-evaluation
+- Changing the therapeutic/treatment technique, followed by a re-evaluation.

-- Co-managing the patient with other allied healthcare providers, such as a medical doctor, osteopathic physician, and/or physical therapist, or with a complementary medicine practitioner such as acupuncturist, massage therapist, or naturopath
+- Co-managing the patient with other allied healthcare providers, such as a physiatrist, osteopath, orthopedist, and/or physical therapist.

-- Referring to another practitioner - either another chiropractor or other healthcare provider, or to an integrated spine clinic
+- Referring to another health care provider or an integrated spine clinic.

 In This Article: